About

 • Visit the site of Donkor Nsuo, the former Slave River and market that served as the last stop on the slave trade route that originated in Northern Ghana.

-• In Benin learn about Vodoo (or the Vodou believe system), in Ouidah, the cradle of African Traditional Religion.
+• Learn about Vodoo (or the Vodou believe system), in Ouidah, the cradle of African Traditional Religion.

 Please note that Ghana, Togo and Benin require all travelers be vaccinated against yellow fever.
-For additional information on contraindications and precautions, see yellow fever vaccine and consult with your doctor.
+For additional information on contraindications and precautions, see yellow fever vaccine and consult with your doctor prior to committing to this tour.

 100% of the proceeds from our travel programs support The Nation’s journalism.